Visit Statcare for Your USCIS Medical Exam

 4. On-site Blood draw and Urine collection.
 Save a trip to the Lab!

-5. On-site X-Rays if you need it for positive PPD.
+5. On-site X-Rays if you need it for positive Quantiferon.
 Save a trip to Radiology!

 6. Statcare will never bill your insurance as others might.